sosacrazy126/cursorrules-architect/CONTRIBUTING.md

 - Ensure your code passes all tests.
 - Address any merge conflicts.
 - Provide a clear description of your changes in the pull request.
+- If adding support for new models or providers, include documentation and examples.

 ## Development Setup